redis-developer/fastapi-redis-tutorial/README.md

 and sentiment data.
 Continue reading to see how to use that endpoint.

 **NOTE**: We've used the free [SentiCrypt](https://senticrypt.com) API to pull Bitcoin sentiment and price.
-This is **in no way** a recommendation to use SentiCrypt for crypto price and sentiment tracking in real applications.
+We are not affiliated with SentiCrypt and this is **in no way** a recommendation to use the API for crypto price and sentiment tracking in real applications.

 ### Getting Summary Price and Sentiment Data from the API